Sustainable Energy in Development

 All developments should consider the use of sustainable construction techniques that promote the reuse and recycling of building materials.
 All development is encouraged to use responsible resourcing of materials and is encouraged to source materials locally.
 All new residential development is encouraged to meet the `materials' elements of the Code.

 All applications for new development should include a completed copy of the Council's 'climate neutral development checklist' (with the exception of very minor development such as minor exterior alterations).
 The checklist is available to download here.

 Ecology and biodiversity

-All development is encouraged to make biodiversity enhancements such as green roofs and bird and bat boxes.
-All new residential development is encouraged to meet the `ecology' elements of the Code.
+All development is encouraged to make biodiversity enhancements such as green roofs and bird and bat boxes, to achieve a development that is resilient to the impacts of climate change.

 Woking Borough Council expects proposals for all new development to comply with the policy requirements set out.